 Renting an apartment in Siem Reap can be challenging at the best of times.
 It’s currently a renter’s market and there’s an abundance of serviced apartments and short-term and long-term apartment rentals in Siem Reap available at bargain prices, but there are still things you need to be aware of when renting an apartment in Siem Reap.
 Here’s the lowdown.

-We’ve added an interview with the Siem Reap branch manager of Cambodia’s most professional real estate agents, IPS, along with questions about apartments to ask real estate agents and landlords, especially if you’re looking for an apartment online from overseas, lockdown or quarantine, and tips regarding leases and dealing with landlords, based on our own experience.
+We’ve added an interview with the Siem Reap branch manager of Cambodia’s most professional real estate agents, IPS, along with questions about apartments to ask real estate agents and landlords, especially if you’re looking for an apartment online from overseas, and tips regarding leases and dealing with landlords, based on our own experience.

 As regular readers know, when we’re not testing out hotels for stories, our preference will always be to rent apartments when we travel.
 Encouraging you to try to live like locals to gain a deeper insight into local life remains one of the guiding philosophies of Grantourismo and an essential part of our ‘slow, local, experiential’ travel mission.